dantleech/blog/content/posts/2024-02-18-php-problems.md

 Why? because `false` is `preserve_keys`.

 Why does this bother me?
-Because over the years I always pass `true` here and this has hit me time and time again.
+Because over the years I assume the wrong default behavior, and after realising my error I pass `true` here.

 Am I saying this is wrong?
+Are my instincts wrong?
+Am **I** the problem?
 I don't know.
+It just **annoyed me**.

 Iterators vs. Arrays
 --------------------